myuh-club/myuh-club-homepage/index.md

 meteor
 ```

 This process will allow you to run the application locally on your machine.
-After running the command in the appropriate directory, your command prompt should look something like this:

-Now, open a web browser and in the address bar, enter "http://localhost:3000/" and you should be taken to your local application.
+After running the command in the appropriate directory, open a web browser and in the address bar, enter "http://localhost:3000/" and you should be taken to your local application.

 <h4>Modifying</h4>
 You are able to modify your local source code as much as you wish.